cloudvista/vaa/readme.md

 B.	Client Analysis Validation and Verification Report

-Note: This task requires the contractor to match the RPC traffic flows to client screens and tasks.
-There will be a unique RPC flow associated with each task (login, logoff, ordering a medication, ordering a lab, writing notes, etc.).
-There will be hundreds of unique RPC flows - one for each interaction / task.
-The contractor must explain HOW they will do this matching of RPC flows to client screens user tasks.
-The contractor must also demonstrate that the matching of these RPC flows to specific screens and tasks are complete and correct.
+Note: This task requires the Analysis Team to match the RPC traffic flows to client screens and tasks.
+There is a unique RPC sequence associated with each task (login, logoff, ordering a medication, ordering a lab, writing notes, etc.).
+There will be thousands of unique RPC sequence - one for each interaction / task.
+The Analysis Team must also demonstrate that the matching of these RPC flows to specific screens and tasks are complete and correct.

 ### VistA Client Use Improvement

-Based solely   on the Client Use Analysis Reports, the Contractor shall provide recommendations to upgrade the use of the top three RPC-using Point-of-Care VistA Clients to deliver better clinical care.
-These recommendations shall be documented in Client Use Improvement Reports for each Client in Microsoft Word and a supporting PowerPoint presentation.
+Based solely on the Client Use Analysis Reports, the Analysis Team shall provide recommendations to upgrade the use of the top three RPC-using VistA Clients to deliver better clinical care.
+These recommendations shall be documented in Client Use Improvement Reports.

 Deliverables:
 A.	Client Use Improvement Reports

 Note: This task requires the Analysis Team to provide recommendations to upgrade CPRS (and two other clients) to deliver better clinical care (more safe, more efficient, etc).
-These recommendations must come from soley the clinical workflow (RPC flows) analysis of section 5.2.3.
+These recommendations must come from soley the clinical workflow (RPC flows) analysis.